erikeldridge/app-quality-cookbook/preface.md

 ## Purpose

-This book is intended to introduce a few common tools and concepts we can use to improve engineering quality for app development.
+This book is intended to introduce a few common tools and concepts we can use to high-quality applications.

 My goal is to help more developers ship code with confidence.

 ## Methodology

-The recommendations in this book come from my personal experience, interviews with colleagues, production-readiness recommendations from site reliability engineers, guidelines from architecture groups, and publications.
+The recommendations in this book come from my personal experience, interviews with colleagues, recommendations from site reliability engineers, guidelines from architecture groups, and publications.

 ## Structure